Coffee comes from all parts of the world. The soil, climate, and processing methods all contribute to a region’s unique coffee taste.

 Experience Di Stefano’s Specialty Blend which contains high-quality coffee from Indonesia, Ethiopia, Brazil, and Colombia.

 This blend delivers a remarkable fusion of cherry and lemon flavours that contrasts the spicy richness of caramel to give an acidic yet delicate taste.
+Searching for something more classic?
+Look no further than the Distefano medium roast.

 Shop our unique and magnificent Indonesian blend today!